 Dr. Rita Mumm brings over 20 years of experience in plant breeding and the seed industry.
 Dr. Mumm was a pioneer in developing and releasing some of the first transgenic traits in crops with DEKALB Genetics Corp, and in establishing a high-throughput molecular marker system to implement genomic information in seed product development.
 Her expertise is applied to maize quantitative genetics, applications of genomic information to the development of improved hybrids, and deployment of traits created through genetic engineering, including efficient breeding strategies and stewardship of governmentally regulated materials.
 Dr. Mumm was the founding director of the Illinois Plant Breeding Center at the University of Illinois, now one of the most prominent educational centers for crop genetic improvement in the USA.
 In addition to faculty at the University of Illinois, Dr. Mumm is principal at GeneMax Services, a consulting firm to the seed industry.
 She is past president of the National Association of Plant Breeders and a named inventor on several U.S. patents, including one detailing the first glyphosate tolerant transgenic event in maize.
 Currently, she serves as a Board Trustee of CIMMYT.

 Dr. Todd Wehner has been working on plant breeding at North Carolina State University since 1979.
-He attended the University of California-Berkeley, receiving his A.B. in botany and the University of Wisconsin-Madison for a M.S. in Agronomy and a Ph.D. in plant breeding and plant genetics.
+He attended the University of California, Berkeley, receiving his A.B. in botany in 1975 and the University of Wisconsin-Madison for a M.S. in Agronomy and a Ph.D. in plant breeding and plant genetics in 1979.
 Dr. Wehner took over the cucumber breeding and genetics project at North Carolina State University, Raleigh in 1979, and in 1993, he took on the additional responsibility for breeding and genetics research on watermelon and specialty melon.
 His research has emphasized improved selection methods; recurrent selection for fruit yield, earliness, quality and parthenocarpy; resistance to chilling, nematodes, foliar fungi; and germplasm evaluation to provide industry with new traits for the development of improved cultivars.